|

 Be aware that since you are searching through HTML files, a line

-break can disrupt attempts to search the terms that are spread over
+break can disrupt attempts to search for terms spread over 2 lines

-2 lines of text.
-For example, if "determine" is on the end of a
+of text.
+For example, if "determine" is at the end of a line, and

-line, and "taxable" begins on the next line, the full string of
+"taxable" begins on the next line, the full string of text will

-text will not be found in the Windows folder search.
-So, in order
+not be found in Windows folder search.
+So, in order to verify any

-to verify any particular result, each keyword must be independently
+particular result, each keyword must be independently searched,

 -